 - In 2018 he coauthored (with Dan Flaming), “Working for the Mouse,” a report on the working and living conditions of employees at Disneyland.
 The report was the basis of articles in the New York Times and many other media outlets and helped trigger a successful living wage movement in Anaheim that pressured the Disney Company to improve wages and working conditions at the resort.

-- In 2009, with coauthor Christopher Martin, Dreier wrote a report, “How ACORN Was Framed,”about media coverage of the controversy over ACORN, the community organizing group..
+- In 2009, with coauthor Christopher Martin, Dreier wrote a report about media coverage of the controversy over ACORN, the community organizing group.
 Columnists for the Washington Post, Chicago Tribune, Philadelphia Inquirer wrote about the story and Dreier appeared on “The Rachel Maddow Show” to discuss the report’s findings.
-The study was published in the Fall 2010 issue of Perspectives on Politics, a journal sponsored by the American Political Science Association,
+The study, “How ACORN Was Framed,” was published in the Fall 2010 issue of Perspectives on Politics, a journal sponsored by the American Political Science Association,

-- With Todd Swanstrom, he was co-investigator of a Brookings Institution 2004 report on widening inequalities in America’s suburbs and coauthor of the report, Pulling Apart: Economic Segregation among Suburbs and Central Cities in Major Metropolitan Areas.
+- In 2004, with Todd Swanstrom, he was co-investigator of a Brookings Institution report on widening inequalities in America’s suburbs and coauthor of the report, Pulling Apart: Economic Segregation among Suburbs and Central Cities in Major Metropolitan Areas.
 It was one of the first studies of how growing income inequality was shaping America’s metropolitan areas.

 - In 1999, along with economists Richard Green and Andrew Reschovsky of the University of Wisconsin, he co-directed a $655,000 grant from the Ford Foundation and coordinated a team of 12 researchers to examine the impact of federal tax policy on homeownership and the housing industry.
 The report helped expose the imbalance between federal tax breaks for homeowners (particularly wealthy homeowners) and federal subsidies for low-income renters.